Our vision

 Beaulieu

-Cloé has a bachelor's degree in social work and worked for three years in the Health and Social Services Network as a social worker.
-Elle discovered research during her studies while working as an auxiliary.
+Cloé has a bachelor's degree in social work and worked as a social worker for three years in the Health and Social Services Network.
+She discovered research during her studies while working as an auxiliary.
 She now works as a research professional and collaborates mainly on projects related to training and primary care.

 Mireille